axkeyz/portfolio/content/projects/water-outages.md

 date: 2023-01-04T15:51:46+12:00
 draft: false

-description: "A silly hobby project to prove that my region gets more outages than other regions of Auckland.
-Built with Go and had some fun combining Hugo with Vue (CDN)."
+description: "A silly hobby project to prove that my region gets more outages than other regions of Auckland."

 tags: ["Postgres", "Go", "Vue", "Hugo", "Completed", "Personal", "Solo"]
 status: completed